Amish: Canada

 The majority of Old Order settlements are located in the province of Ontario, namely Oxford (Norwich Township) and Norfolk Counties.
 A small community is also established in Bruce County (Huron-Kinloss Township) near Lucknow.

 In 2016, several dozen Old Order Amish families founded two new settlements in Kings County in the province of Prince Edward Island.
 Increasing land prices in Ontario had reportedly limited the ability of members in those communities to purchase new farms.
 At about the same time a new settlement was founded near Perth-Andover in New Brunswick, only about 12 km from Amish settlements in Maine.
 In 2017, an Amish settlement was founded in Manitoba near Stuartburn.
 In 2024 this colony ceased to exist, as the Amish have sold their properties and moved to Minnesota.

 Latin America

-There is only one colony left in Latin America, in Bolivia.
-The Argentina colony ceased to exist as of 2024.
+There are two colonies in Latin America, one in Bolivia and a new one in Campeche, Mexico which has about 35 people and belongs to the New Order Amish.
+There was one in Argentina that ceased to exist as of 2024.

 The first attempt by Old Order Amish to settle in Latin America was in Paradise Valley, near Galeana, Nuevo León, Mexico, but the settlement lasted from only 1923 to 1929.
 An Amish settlement was tried in Honduras from about 1968 to 1978, but this settlement failed too.
 In 2015, new settlements of New Order Amish were founded east of Catamarca, Argentina, and Colonia Naranjita, Bolivia, about 75 miles southwest of Santa Cruz.
 Most of the members of these new communities come from Old Colony Mennonite background and have been living in the area for several decades.